TAP TO CALL 401.467.2300

 • Types of medical tests you have undergone.

-• A list of as many as five jobs you have held in the past 15 years prior to becoming too disabled to work.
+• A list of as many as five jobs you have held in the past 15 years before becoming too disabled to work.

-• Information about workers’ compensation claims or disability insurance claims you may have filed.
+• Information about workers’ compensation or disability insurance claims you may have filed.

 The strength of your medical evidence can make or break your claim.